kassellevi1/DeepProject/README.md

 Train i-ResNet density model on codes (Batch size and learning rate optimized for 4GPUs, if you have only one GPU divide batch size by 4):

-Note: You need to run visdom server and set vis_server location as well as port. also specipy in dataset argument glo/vqvae
+Note: You need to run visdom server and set vis_server location as well as port. also Specify in dataset argument ‫-‬ glo/vqvae

 ```bash